jenstornell/perfect-text-format/readme.md

 If you disagree, [add an issue](https://github.com/jenstornell/perfect-text-format/issues/new).

+## Usage

+1. Add the file `assets/css/dist/style.min.css` to your project.
+1. Done!

+If it does not work as expected, your other styles are probably overwriting the styles of this file.
+Another issue can be that you did not reset the CSS.
+You probably need to add `* { margin: 0; padding: 0; }` before anything else is loaded.

 ## Tags supported

 - a
+- b
 - blockquote
 - br
 - cite
 - code
+- i
 - img
 - em
 - h1-h4